Resources for Addiction Recovery in the LGBTQ+ Community

 You can search for Gay & Sober meetings in your area on their website.

 AA is a peer support network for people living with AUD that’s formulated around a 12-step community recovery plan.
 Their Gays and Lesbians in Alcoholics Anonymous (GAL-AA) branch offers meetings for LGBTQ+ people.
-AA also has literature chronicling LGBTQ members’ journeys through the recovery process.
+AA also has literature chronicling LGBTQ members’ journeys through the recovery process, similar to this first-person description of what it was like to do queer AA.

 Visit the GAL-AA website for more information about meetings near you.